Answers to frequently asked questions

 For example, the smallest RTX 2070 (Gigabyte RTX2070 mini ITX) has a modest cooling system in the form of an aluminum radiator riddled with just four copper evaporator tubes and one 90mm fan.
 Is this cooling enough?
 Quite!
 Temperatures under load are about the same as those of their larger counterparts.
 The video card itself controls the fan speed and at 100% load does not spin it to the maximum, as a result, acceptable noise figures.

-Of course, different manufacturers have different cooling systems and, as a result, the temperature and noise indicators may differ.
+Of course, different manufacturers have different cooling systems and, as a result, the temperature and noise performance may differ.

 Will a video card connected via a riser work worse?